apache/infrastructure-website/content/pages/infra-contact.md

     <td rowspan="7" style="padding:10px;border: 1px solid">are anyone</td>
     <td style="padding:10px;border: 1px solid">report a <b>security vulnerability</b> in a service that runs on apache.org</td>
     <td style="padding:10px;border: 1px solid"><code>root@apache.org</code></td>
     <td style="padding:10px;border: 1px solid">You may also encrypt the email to this <a href="https://infra.apache.org/tools/infrastructure-root.asc" target="_blank">set of keys</a>.Those you on Linux we have a shell script which might come in handy.
-See [Infra Tools](https://infra.apache.org/tools/) for more details.</td>
+See <a href="https://infra.apache.org/tools/">Infra Tools</a> for more details.</td>
   </tr>
   <tr valign="top" style="border: 1px solid">
     <td style="padding:10px;border: 1px solid">report a <b>security vulnerability</b> in an Apache project</td>